The ease with which you can start up and run your own business is one of the main benefits of becoming self-employed.

 You might also consider the flat rate VAT scheme, which makes accounting for VAT much simpler.
 Your accountant will be able to advise you if you’d be better off on the Flat Rate or standard VAT scheme.

 You’ll find more useful information in our VAT section.

 As a sole trader, although your business income will be taxed alongside your personal tax, it is vital to keep your business records and finances separate from your personal affairs.

 For this reason, we recommend you open a separate business bank account.
 Small business current account fees aren’t much – usually £6-£10/month – plus some transaction fees.

-Some challenger banks – such as Tide and Cashplus – are also now offering business accounts.
+Some challenger banks – such as Tide – now offer completely free business accounts.
 If most of your banking requirements can be done online, these can be a particularly good option.

-Typically, your new account will be “John Foster trading as, or T/A, your Business Name”.
+You can typically set up your new account as “John Foster trading as, or T/A, your Business Name”.
 Once again, having your business name on cheques and invoices gives a more professional look.